Geology-Computer-API/Barebone-fault-PSHA/README.md

   + It has modular coding structure for easy extension.
   + It is built on many existing works.
 These works are cited in the comments in source code.
   + It uses keyword driven free format input.
-  + A relatively generic ground motion prediction equation (GMPE) interface is signed for easy plugin of new GMPEs.
+  + A relatively generic ground motion prediction equation (GMPE) interface is designed for easy plugin of new GMPEs.
 Only two GMPEs (Sadigh et al. (1997) and Chiou & Youngs (2014)) are currently available.

 # References